 In order to create greater value to the customer and to increase its competitive advantage, the Company adopted the LEAN production control system.
 Staff are certified during training and during further development.
 Employees are rewarded for implementing ideas that are of economic value to the Company.

-Annual Financial Statements and Annual Statement for the year ended on the 31th December 2013
+Annual Financial Statements and Annual Statement for the year ended on the 31th December 2014 APPROVED by the General Shareholder's Meeting on